breakmyhabits/CCGDA/README.md

 This is our official implementation of CCGDA!

 by Jie Feng, Ziyu Zhou, Ronghua Shang, Jinjian Wu, Tianshu Zhang, Xiangrong Zhang, Licheng Jiao

+# Introduction
+## Abstract
+The task of hyperspectral image (HSI) classification is fundamental and crucial in HSI processing.
+Currently, domain adaptive methods have become a research hotspot in HSI classification.
+However, most domain adaptive methods ignore the class alignment in different domains.
+Additionally, HSIs have the characteristics of category imbalance and complex spatial–spectral distribution, which restricts the adaptation performance in HSIs.
+To address these problems, a class-aligned and class-balancing generative domain adaptation (CCGDA) method is proposed for HSI classification.
+The architecture of CCGDA is designed by using the classifier, domain discriminator, sampler, and two weight-sharing generators.
+In the classifier, split-level capsule network (CapsNet) is constructed by extracting rich spatial information of shallow layer and spectral features of deep layer with equivariant characteristic.
+Then, the classifier provides the pseudo-label of samples in the target domain.
+To prevent the generators from mode collapse caused by category imbalance, the sampler is designed.
+It samples and resamples the samples of the target domain in an adaptive proportion according to the statistical calculation through confidence and distribution of pseudo-labels.
+Finally, a novel class-aligned domain adversarial loss is defined to jointly optimize the generators and discriminator.
+It incorporates the class shift adjusting and adaptive sampling for the samples of the target domain to better adapt the discriminant boundary of the classifier to the target domain.
+Experiments on benchmark HSI datasets verify the superiority of the proposed method for domain adaptive classification.
+## Fig.1 Flowchart of the proposed method.
+The framework consists of two generators, a classifier, a discriminator, and a data sampler.
+CCE refers to the class correlation evaluation, which works in the training process of the second generator.

 ## HSI域自适应

 ## 目录